mickijames/mywebsite/README.md

+(Project was deployed using gh-pages.
+To view compiled src code, go to the [gh-pages branch](https://github.com/mickijames/mywebsite/).)

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>